 1. What does “energetic” mean?

-“Energetic” is an adjective that describes someone or something that shows or possesses a lot of energy, enthusiasm, or vitality.
+“Energetic” is an adjective that describes someone or something with a lot of energy, enthusiasm, or vitality.

 2. How is “energetic” used in a sentence?